hazaarlabs/hazaar-mvc/docs/src/docs/advanced/caching/overview.md

 ### Available Frontends

-* [[Hazaar\Cache]] - The basic frontend is for storing key/value pairs.
+* [[Hazaar\Cache\Adapter]] - The basic frontend is for storing key/value pairs.
 Keys are alpha-numeric but values can be anything that can be serialized, including class objects (as long as they are loaded in the correct context) (Supports Timeout)
 * [[Hazaar\Cache\Func]] - The function frontend is for storing the result of a function call.
 This frontend allows you to make a consistent function call via the caching object but the function will only be executed if cached data is available and not expired.
 If the function returns an object, then the object can only be stored if it is serializable.
 (Supports Timeout)
 * [[Hazaar\Cache\Output]] - The output frontend is used to cache controller responses.
 The entire execution path of a controller can be skipped if the output has already been generated using this cache frontend.
 This is useful for caching the entire output of, for example, a report that takes some time to generate.
 (Supports Timeout)